 Our Oakland Personal Injury Attorneys Will Handle Negligence Issues

 Understanding basic negligence concepts can help you protect your own interests, but you will need experienced legal counsel to assist with the details.
 Our team at Venardi Zurada, LLP is prepared to advocate on your behalf in filing an insurance claim, but we are ready to fight for you in court.
-For more information about our legal services, please contact our offices in Oakland, Walnut Creek, or Redding, CA. We can schedule a complimentary case evaluation to review your circumstances and discuss strategy for your personal injury case.
+For more information about our legal services, please contact our offices in Oakland or Walnut Creek, CA. We can schedule a complimentary case evaluation to review your circumstances and discuss strategy for your personal injury case.